 The MCO must submit the Enrollee Handbook to DHCFP before it is published and/or distributed.
 DHCFP will review the handbook and has the sole authority, in conjunction with the Medical Care Advisory Committee (MCAC) to approve or disapprove the handbook and the MCO's policies and procedures therein.
-The MCO must agree to make modifications in handbook language if requested to do so in order to comply with the requirements as described above or as required by CMS or State law.
+The MCO must agree to make modifications in handbook language if requested to do so in order to comply with the requirements as described above or as required by Centers for Medicare and Medicaid Services (CMS) or State law.
 In addition the MCO must maintain documentation that the handbook is updated at least once per year.
 These annual updates must be submitted to DHCFP before publication and/or distribution.